VMware Tanzu Greenplum Connector for Apache Spark 2.x Release Notes

-The Pivotal Greenplum-Spark Connector provides high speed, parallel data transfer between Greenplum Database and an Apache Spark cluster using Spark’s Scala API for programmatic access (including the
+The VMware Tanzu Greenplum Connector for Apache Spark provides high speed, parallel data transfer between Greenplum Database and an Apache Spark cluster using Spark’s Scala API for programmatic access (including the

 Refer to the Pivotal Greenplum Database documentation for detailed information about Pivotal Greenplum Database.

 See the Apache Spark documentation for information about Apache Spark version 2.4.

 The following table identifies the supported component versions for the VMware Tanzu Greenplum Connector for Apache Spark 2.x:

 |Connector Version||Greenplum Version||Spark Version||Scala Version||PostgreSQL JDBC Driver Version|

 The Connector is certified against the Greenplum, Spark, and Scala versions listed above.
 The Connector is bundled with, and certified against, the listed PostgreSQL JDBC driver version.

 VMware Tanzu Greenplum Connector for Apache Spark 2.1.0 includes new and changed features and bug fixes.

 Greenplum Connector for Apache Spark 2.1.0 includes this new and changed feature: